raimun2/raimun2/README.md

 ### Hola a todos 👋

 I am Raimundo Sánchez, a complex systems engineer and an ultra-trail runner.
-I teach data engineering classes at the Adolfo Ibáñez University (Santiago de Chile) where I also do my research on the use of digital devices to study physical activity.
+I teach data engineering at Adolfo Ibáñez University (Santiago de Chile) where I also do my research on the use of digital devices to study physical activity.

 - 🔭 I am currently working on the analysis of trail running activities, this task is divided into data collection, modeling of running parameters and performance prediction.
 - 🌱 I'm also learning how to design engaging visualizations from data, aka generative art #generativeArt.